SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Results

 \subsubsection{Quantitative Evaluation}

 In this section, we present the quantitative evaluation of SERA-H alongside other state-of-the-art models. \cref{tab:sota_comparison} summarizes the performance metrics (detailed in \cref{sec:evaluation_metrics}) on the test dataset.
-To provide a more detailed analysis of the prediction errors, \cref{fig:boxplot_error} illustrates the distribution of residuals across height bins, while \cref{fig:scatter_plot} displays density scatterplots against the ALS reference data.
+To provide a more detailed analysis of the prediction errors, \cref{fig:figure_5_boxplot} illustrates the distribution of residuals across height bins, while \cref{fig:figure_6_scatter_plot} displays density scatterplots against the ALS reference data of the test dataset.

-\paragraph{\textbf{Comparison with models trained on GEDI height}} As noted in \cref{sec:qualitative_evaluation}, comparing our results with Pauls and Schwartz should be done with some caution, given their 10~m native resolution and reliance on GEDI reference.
+\paragraph{\textbf{Comparison with models trained on GEDI height}} As noted in qualitative results (\cref{sec:qualitative_evaluation}), comparing our results with Pauls and Schwartz should be done with some caution, given their 10~m native resolution and reliance on GEDI reference.
 Metric discrepancies are therefore to be expected due to these differences in resolution and reference.
 However, as the height maps derived from ALS constitute the most reliable local estimate of canopy height at a very high resolution, it remains relevant to evaluate all models against this reference.
 Furthermore, this comparison allows us to identify the methodological benefit of SERA-H, revealing the accuracy improvement over existing methods that utilize Sentinel imagery as input.